Log-Linear Bayesian Additive Regression Trees for Multinomial Logistic and Count Regression Models: Illustrations and applications

-In summary, the ZINB-BART model fits much better than additive semiparametric alternatives.
+To conclude, we have seen that the ZINB-BART model fits better than additive semiparametric alternatives.
 This comes at some cost in summarizing and interpreting the fit, which would seem to be an advantage of the additive model.
-However, the results proposed by \cite{Klein2015} utilize stepwise selection on the entire dataset to select a model.
-Subsequent inferences are not strictly valid from a Bayesian perspective due to the double use of the data, and we should not expect them to have frequentist validity either (see e.g. \cite{Berk2013-vn}).
-Fitting a single nonparametric model like ZINB-BART avoids this issue, and despite the challenge of summarizing the posterior distribution we have seen that ZINB-BART can detect meaningful, interpretable interactions and nonlinearities that were not specified {\em a priori} without relying on explicit model selection.
-In this example the computational costs for each method are similar; MCMC for ZINB BART took approximately 8 minutes, while fitting a single StAR model took about 4 minutes to obtain similar effective sample sizes for the linear predictors (not accounting for the stepwise model selection).
+But of course the additive model could never capture the substantively interesting interaction we observed above without manual intervention.
+Further, fitting the additive model is not without its own challenges -- the results proposed by \cite{Klein2015} utilize stepwise selection on the {\em entire} dataset to select a model.
+Subsequent inferences are not strictly valid from a Bayesian perspective due to the double use of the data, and we should not expect them to have frequentist validity either for the usual reasons that post-selection inference is invalid (see e.g. \cite{Berk2013-vn}).
+Trying to search over potential interactions in addition to additive terms would compound this problem.
+Fitting a single nonparametric model like ZINB-BART avoids this issue, and we have seen above that ZINB-BART can capture meaningful, interpretable interactions and nonlinearities that were not specified {\em a priori} without relying on explicit model selection or search.
+In this example the computational costs for each method are also similar; MCMC for ZINB BART took approximately 8 minutes on a recent MacBook, while fitting a single StAR model took about 4 minutes to obtain similar effective sample sizes for the linear predictors (not accounting for the stepwise model selection).